TrustMark is the only Government Endorsed Quality scheme covering work a consumer chooses to have carried out in or around their home.

 TrustMark is also working with Sero, who through the Optimised Retrofit Programme has been awarded more than £7m in funding from the Welsh Government.
 The Optimised Retrofit project will see circa 1,400 homes across Wales made more energy efficient.

-Generally, all work started on and after 1st July 2021 must be carried out with PAS 2030:2019 certification and in compliance with PAS 2030:2019 and PAS 2035:2019.
+Generally, all work must be carried out with PAS 2030:2019 and or MCS certification and in compliance with the relevant PAS 2030:2019 annexe and or MCS installation standard (MIS) and PAS 2035:2019.
 Lodgement to the Data Warehouse must be made by a TrustMark registered Retrofit Coordinator.